Stocks Diverge Ahead Of Key US Debt Talks - UrduPoint

 "That could change the closer we get to June without a deal, yet the futures trade this morning isn't the picture of heightened angst," he added.

-In afternoon trading in Europe, London edged higher while Paris and Frankfurt eased.
+In Europe, London edged higher while Paris and Frankfurt eased.
 The German index on Friday closed at a record high, with markets recovering slightly in recent weeks on easing recession fears.

 Biden insisted Sunday he would not give in to demands for spending cuts, saying they were "frankly unacceptable".